The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 John 10:16 And other sheep I have, which are not of this fold: them also I must bring, and they shall hear my voice; and there shall be one fold, and one shepherd.

 The Lord said he had other sheep which are not of this fold.
-This would be a reference to the Gentiles who would soon begin to come into the flock of God.
+This reference is to the Gentiles who would soon begin to join God’s flock.
 The Gentiles would hear his voice and come.

 No matter what the wolf is coming to devour, the Lord will lay down his life.
 For his disciples, the wolf was a religious system condemning and devouring.
-Jesus rebuked their system saying, Woe unto you hypocrites (Mat 23:13-32).
+Jesus rebuked their system, saying, Woe unto you hypocrites (Mat 23:13-32).
 Jesus said, their generation shall not pass before it was laid desolate (Mat 23:36-38; 24:34).
-Jesus told them the kingdom was taken from them and given to the people who would bring forth the fruits (Mat 21:43).
+Jesus told them God took the kingdom from them and gave it to the people who would bring forth the fruits (Mat 21:43).
 The wolf came.
 Rather than allowing it to take his sheep, Jesus laid down his life.

 The Good Shepherd